-Our recommended broker when it comes to investing in the iShares UK Property UCITS ETF is eToro.
-Commonly thought of as one of the most popular brokers, eToro boasts over 20million users from a large number of countries.
-In addition to this vast user base, eToro is also regulated by the FCA and the FSCS in the UK – meaning that they ensure the highest level of protection for their users’ money and data.
+One broker is eToro.
+Commonly thought of as a copy trading platform, eToro boasts over 20 million users from a large number of countries.
+In addition to this vast user base, eToro is also regulated by the FCA and the FSCS in the UK – meaning that they ensure a high level of protection for their users’ money and data.

-Furthermore, if you’re looking to construct a portfolio of various assets, then eToro has got you covered.
-They currently offer over 2000 stocks to trade, alongside an extensive selection of currencies and commodities.
+The platform currently offers over 2000 stocks to trade, alongside an extensive selection of currencies and commodities.
 Furthermore, they even allow cryptocurrency trading.
 In addition to this, eToro also provides a revolutionary CopyTrader feature, which allows users to copy the trades of other users on the platform.
-This is ideal for beginner traders who are looking to learn from more experienced market participants.

-Finally, eToro also ensures a quick and easy signup process, meaning you can have an account open and ready to invest in under ten minutes.
 When you fund your account, you will have a range of deposit options available, such as credit/debit card, bank transfer, or e-wallet.
-What’s more, all of these methods are free – eToro does not charge any deposit fees!
+All of these methods are free of charge.

 2. Capital.com – Cost-Effective CFD Broker with Leverage

-If you’re looking for an alternative broker to eToro, we would also recommend Capital.com.
+If you’re looking for an alternative broker to eToro, Capital.com could be an option.
 Founded back in 2016, Capital.com are regulated by both the FCA and CySEC, which gives investors confidence that their personal data and capital are safe.

 In terms of fees, Capital.com do not charge a commission – but they do charge a fee through their spread.
 The spread is the difference in price between the buy and sell prices that a broker offers; this difference is essentially the ‘fee’ they charge.
 Usually, this spread is minimal; however in certain market conditions, it can grow higher.

-Finally, Capital.com allow you to deposit as little as $20 to fund your account – perfect for new traders who wish to use a low amount initially before depositing more.
+Finally, Capital.com allow you to deposit as little as $20 to fund your account.
 Also, Capital.com do not charge any deposit fees, withdrawal fees, monthly account fees, or inactivity fees.